rust-lang/book/second-edition/src/ch17-01-what-is-oo.md

 can define a struct `AveragedCollection` that has a field containing a vector of `i32` values.
-The struct can also have a field that contains the average of the values in the vector, meaning the average doesn’t have to be computed on-demand whenever anyone needs it.
+The struct can also have a field that contains the average of the values in the vector, meaning the average doesn’t have to be computed on demand whenever anyone needs it.
 In other words, `AveragedCollection` will cache the calculated average for us.
 Listing 17-1 has the definition of the `AveragedCollection` struct: